eguzmanleano30/Business_Analysis/Business_Analysis.md

 | Log(Price)               | \-0.81          | Each one-unit increase in log(price) decreases the log(love) by 0.81, indicating that higher-priced products tend to receive less customer love. |

+## Conclusion

+The comprehensive analysis of customer preferences and behavior regarding online shopping at Sephora has provided valuable insights that can inform strategic decision-making and enhance business performance.
+Through exploratory data analysis (EDA), logistic regression analysis, and multiple linear regression analysis, we have identified essential factors influencing online shopping preferences and customer love for products on Sephora's website.
+Indeed, promoting price reduction increases online sales and the loyalty of Sephora's clients.
+Similarly, beauty products are only available for purchase through Sephora's stores and are not sold by other retailers, increasing customer loyalty.